chetmancini/cascalog-doc/articles/getting_started.md

 Which prints out a series of vectors each of size 1.

+### Execution operator

-All Cascalog queries contain a source and a sink.
-The most basic of which is just to read your data and directly write it back out.
+Cascalog queries contain a source and a sink.
+The most basic of which as shown here is to read your data and directly write it back out.

 ```clj
 (?- (stdout)
     sentence)
 ```

-Which kicks off a job in your local hadoop node and prints off the result. `?-` is the query execution operator in Cascalog.
+Running this will kick off a job in your local hadoop node and prints off the result.

+`?-` is the query execution operator in Cascalog.
 It takes a sequence of \<output tap, query\> pairs, and executes all supplied queries in parallel.
-Here, we have defined the **output tap** on the first line as `(stdout)`, which prints to the standard output.
+Here, we have defined the *output tap* on the first line as `(stdout)`, which prints to the standard output.
 The second line contains the query.
-In this example though, there is no querying as we merely specified the in-memory **generator** as the source.
+In this example though, there is no querying as we merely specified an in-memory *generator* as the source.
+A **generator** is a source of data.
 This particular query is similar to doing `SELECT * FROM sentence` in SQL.

+### Query operator

 To actually perform a query, we introduce the query creation operation -- `<-`.